 Are you feeling tired all of the time while trying to lose weight?
 Here are some tips to help you troubleshoot why this might be happening.

-We often forget this basic need – sleeping well and sleeping for long enough duration.
-If you do not sleep well and this seems to be a chronic (long term) problem, talk with your doctor about what might be wrong.
-To read more about the importance of sleep and weight control, see my post from 1/7/14 at MyNetDiary.
+We often forget this basic need - good quality sleep and sleeping enough hours.
+If you do not sleep well and this seems to be a chronic (long-term) problem, please talk with your healthcare provider about what might be wrong.

-If you feel tired and still need to be productive, try exercise instead of junk foods to help boost your energy level.
-If you do just enough but not overdo it (e.g. walking), you might find it energizes you much more effectively than fatty carb snacks (candy, chips, pop).
+If you feel tired and still need to be productive, try exercise instead of junk food to help boost your energy level.
+If you do just enough without overdoing it (e.g. walking), you might find it energizes you much more effectively than fatty and sugary carb snacks (candy, chips, pop).

 If you tend to go more than 4-5 hours between meals, then consider including a snack as a stop-gap.
-Your body needs fuel - long time gaps between meals coupled with smaller meals in an effort to lose weight could be setting you up for low energy.
+Your body needs fuel.
+A weight loss plan that includes lower-calorie meals plus long time gaps between meals could set you up for low energy.

-We are all different - some adults can tolerate intakes of 1000-1200 kcal without any issues whereas others need to eat more to avoid feeling tired, irritable, or light headed.
-If you track, include notes about how you are feeling so that you can see patterns between food intake, timing, exercise, and overall energy level.
-If the calories deficit is so great that you can’t meet it without excessive hunger, then lower your weekly rate of weight loss to a slower rate.
-Read my article on calories at MyNetDiary for more information.
+Personalize your calorie target.
+We are all different - some adults can tolerate intakes of 1000-1200 calories per day without any issues, whereas others need to eat more to avoid feeling tired, irritable, or light-headed.
+If you track your intake, include notes about how you are feeling so that you can see patterns between food intake, timing, exercise, and overall energy level.
+If the calories deficit is so great that you can't meet it without excessive hunger, then lower your weekly rate of weight loss to a slower rate.

-Carbs.
-If you are feeling lightheaded a lot, then check to see if you are undercutting your carbs too much.
-While it is useful to cut calories from junk carbs, do include healthful carb choices to keep your blood glucose at a healthy level.
+Don't overly restrict carbs.
+If you are frequently feeling lightheaded, then check to see if you are undercutting your carbs too much.
+While it is useful to cut calories from junk carbs, do include healthy carb choices to keep your blood glucose at a healthy level.
 Some of us are more sensitive than others to low carb eating.
-Read my article on the basics of diabetes for more tips on carb goals.
 Either high or low blood glucose can make you feel tired.
-Check your blood glucose to find out what is happening.

 Excessive fatigue can result from too little or too much exercise.